rudolfgrauberger/sonar-cxx-wiki/Running-the-analysis.md

 ### Usage

 You can analyze your projects using the usual means (see [Analyzing Source Code]( http://docs.sonarqube.org/display/SONAR/Analyzing+Source+Code)).
-All runners should work.
+All scanners should work.
 See below for details.

 ### The usual setup